When Stereotypes GTG: The Impact of Predictive Text Suggestions on Gender Bias in Human-AI Co-Writing: Results

 \subsection{Scenario: President}

 In this scenario, the \prefix describes a new president laying out their policy vision (``In the first 100 days, the new president was determined to focus'').
-The model is prompted (unseen by the \participant) to suggest that the president is of a particular gender (man or woman) and communion (``benevolent'' or ``threatening'').
+The model is prompted (unseen by the participant) to suggest that the president is of a particular gender (man or woman) and communion (``benevolent'' or ``threatening'').
 We provide example co-written stories with each character attribute in \autoref{tab:story_egs}.
 The in-context examples given to the model focused on the benevolence axis as it applies to foreign policy, but the final written stories discuss a wider array of policy areas.
-According to \citet{cao-etal-2022-theory}, American annotators view men as comparatively more threatening than women.
+In both \citet{cao-etal-2022-theory} and our post-survey, participants viewed men as less benevolent or warm than women (See \autoref{tab:ABC_Cao}).